ufo2011/NXP-MCUBootUtility/README.md

 ##### 3.3.4 Mode 4: Enable single-engine BEE encryption (unique SNVS Key)
 　　The fourth mode is the advanced security mode, that is, single-engine BEE-level encryption of image with a unique SNVS Key, which is generally used in applications where product security is extremely high.
 The main difference between BEE encryption and HAB encryption is that the main body of the decryption operation is different.
 There are three main differences:

 > * HAB encryption is performed by HAB in BootROM to decrypt all encrypted images into plaintext and then execute (static decryption).
 BEE encryption is performed by the BEE module inside the MCU chip to decrypt the encrypted image.
-(Dynamic decryption).
+(If it is XIP Image, then it belogns to Dynamic decryption; if it is Non-XIP image, then it is similar to HAB Encryption).
-> * HAB encryption only supports Non-XIP Image (not limited to Boot Device), while BEE encryption only supports XIP Image in FlexSPI NOR.
+> * HAB encryption only supports Non-XIP Image (not limited to Boot Device), while BEE encryption only supports Image in FlexSPI NOR (Both XIP and Non-XIP image are supported).
 > * The HAB encryption area cannot be specified (the default is all user image area), and the BEE encrypted area can be specified by the user.

 ![NXP-MCUBootUtility_secboot4_bee_encrypted_fixed_key](http://henjay724.com/image/cnblogs/nxpSecBoot_v1_0_0_secboot4_bee_encrypted_fixed_key_e.png)